-Requesting Accommodations in the Classroom:
+Requesting Special Accommodations in the Classroom:

-Step 1: After being accepted to SWTJC, the student will proceed to the online Disability Support Services Application located under Disability Support Services on the SWTJC page.
-The DSS advisor will contact the student to discuss his/her responsibilities, the policies, the procedures of the DSS, the required documents when requesting special accommodations in the classroom, and developing their class schedule.

-Step 2: Student should attempt to obtain all documents (as discussed in step 1).

-(Note: While documentation is highly beneficial in the accommodations process, lack of documentation does not necessarily constitute denial of services.
-Please meet with your designated DSS representative for further information.)

-Step 3: Arrange an appointment and bring all documentation requested by the DSS advisor on your appointment.

-Step 4: The DSS advisor reviews all the documentation to determine the appropriate accommodations for the student.

-Step 5: Students must attend an initial intake appointment to thoroughly discuss DSS Policies and Procedures and review the accommodation plan.
-The Classroom Accommodation Request Forms (ARF) will be addressed to each faculty member indicating their approved classroom accommodations
+- Step 1: After being accepted to SWTJC, the student will proceed to the DSS counselor at the campus they plan to attend.
+The DSS counselor will discuss with the student his/her responsibilities, the policies, the procedures of the DSS, the required documents when requesting special accommodations in the classroom, and developing their class schedule. - Step 2: Student must obtain all documents (as discussed in step 1) including a copy of their Comprehensive Individual Assessment or Full and Individual Evaluation and a copy of their last ARD meeting from their high school AND all the required documents from a licensed professional establishing that you are a student with a disability.
+(Note: While this documentation is highly beneficial in the accommodations process, lack of documentation does not necessarily constitute denial of services.
+Please meet with your designated DSS representative for further information.) - Step 3: Arrange an appointment and bring all documentation requested by the DSS counselor on your appointment. - Step 4: The DSS counselor reviews all the documentation to determine the appropriate accommodations for the student.
+The Classroom Accommodation Request Forms (ARF) will be addressed to each faculty member indicating their approved classroom accommodations. - Step 5: Student must pick up his/her ARF(s) at the scheduled appointment.

-Step 6: Accommodation Request Forms will be made available digitally through the online platform for DSS students, SAM.
-Students may also request to receive hard copies of ARFs, if necessary.